The bottom line on fake reviews: They’re more trouble than they’re worth.

 - New Phone Defense: Those were supposed to be private messages, not public tweets!
 Look, I was using a new phone, of course I messed up!

 - I Blinked First Argument: PayPal never fired me.
 I quit!
-And posted a resignation letter a full day before PayPal’s tweet about me!
+Plus, I posted a resignation letter a full day before PayPal’s tweet about me!

 - Lost Opportunities: PayPal is making it seem like they fired me for ‘misconduct and disrespect’; it’s misleading and resulted in lost opportunities.